zhehaowang/zhehao.me/book-notes/performance-engineering/readme.md

 * SSE / AVX / x87 opcodes; generally AVX, AVX2, AVX3 extends the support in SSE (3 operands, wider vector registers)  (`addpd`, floating point packed SSE; `paddq`, integer packed SSE; `vaddpd`,  `vpaddq`, AVX instructions)
 * Vector units do SIMD, processor issues the same instruction to all vector units.
 They act in lock step.

-lea load effective address, sometimes used to do +- arithmetic
+lea load effective address, do the calculation but don't actually load memory, sometimes used to do +- arithmetic

 Architecture
 * Simplified: five stage processor.
 Instruction Fetch (IF), Instruction Decode (ID), Execute (EX), Memory (MA), Write back (WB).
 These are stacked together as a pipeline.